Clastify logo

 • Steroid hormones are lipid-soluble signalling molecules derived from cholesterol; oestradiol, progesterone and testosterone are examples.

-Neurotransmitters vary chemically too.
+Neurotransmitters vary chemically as well.
 A neurotransmitter class may include amino acids such as glutamate, peptides, amines such as dopamine, and gaseous signalling molecules such as nitrous oxide as named in the syllabus.
 Acetylcholine is another important neurotransmitter you meet again in membrane-potential signalling.

 Chemical diversity of hormones and neurotransmitters with examples named in the section.